Majorana edge and end states in planar Josephson junctions: Theoretical Model

 is the spin-orbit field and $\xi=\hbar^2q^2/(2m^\ast)-\mu_S+\epsilon$. \\ The solutions to the quartic equation [Eq.~(\ref{eq-quartic})] represent the wave vectors \(q_{j,s}\) (\(j=e,h\)).
 At \(\phi=0\), the Majorana state’s character is determined by the nature of these wave vectors.
 Specifically, each scattering mode $\{j, s\}$ contributing to the Majorana state in the S region decays within a characteristic length,

-The overall localization length of the Majorana state along the edge is given by the largest of the $l_{j,s}$.
-Hence, at $\phi=0$, end-like Majorana states appear when all wave vectors are complex.
-Conversely, if at least one wave vector is purely real, the corresponding scattering mode represents a propagating wave, leading to an edge-like MS. \\ The coefficients of the quartic equation [Eq.~(\ref{eq-quartic})] are generally complex, yielding complex solutions for all wave vectors and resulting in end-like MSs.
+The overall localization length of the Majorana state along the edge is given by the largest of the $l_{j,s}$, which may become significantly larger than the junction width for wave vectors with a sufficiently small imaginary part, leading to the formation of edge-like MSs.
+At $\phi=0$, if at least one wave vector is purely real, the corresponding scattering mode represents a propagating wave with infinite localization length.
+In this particular case, the edge-like MS propagates without decay over the entire edge.
+Conversely, end-like MSs appear when all wave vectors are complex. \\ The coefficients of the quartic equation [Eq.~(\ref{eq-quartic})] are generally complex, yielding complex solutions for all wave vectors and resulting in end-like MSs.
 However, if the conditions,

 are satisfied, all coefficients of the quartic equation become real.
-This allows for purely real wave vectors, enabling the emergence of edge-like MSs if the system parameters are appropriately tuned.
-All the configurations considered in the numerical analysis presented in Sec.~\ref{secIII} are chosen in such a way that Eq.~(\ref{eq-cond-real}) and the condition for optimal topological gap [Eq.~(\ref{optimal-topogap}) are simultaneously fulfilled. \\ In general, we can anticipate three scenarios: i) four real wave vectors, leading to edge-like MSs composed of the superposition of four propagating modes; ii) two real and two complex wave vectors, resulting in edge-like MSs formed by two propagating and two localized modes; and iii) four complex wave vectors, corresponding to localized end-like MSs.
+This allows for purely real wave vectors, enabling the emergence of propagating edge-like MSs if the system parameters are appropriately tuned.
+Note that Eq.~(\ref{eq-cond-real}) is a necessary, though not sufficient, condition for the emergence of propagating edge-like MSs in junctions with infinitely wide S regions.

+In general, we can anticipate three scenarios: i) four real wave vectors, leading to edge-like MSs composed of the superposition of four propagating modes; ii) two real and two complex wave vectors, resulting in edge-like MSs formed by two propagating and two localized modes; and iii) four complex wave vectors, corresponding to localized end-like MSs.
 By appropriately tuning the system parameters, the system can be driven into any of these scenarios, enabling controlled transitions between end-like and edge-like behaviors.
 Furthermore, at finite superconducting phase differences, the coefficients $C_{e,s}$ and $C_{h,s}$ in Eq.~(\ref{eq-scatt}) become $\phi$-dependent.
 This dependence governs the interference between the four scattering modes, thereby modulating the localization characteristics of the Majorana states (MSs).